-Provence chronicles the year Peter Mayle (1939 – 2018), British advertising creative, relocated with his wife to an undiscovered fairy-tale parcel of the world: Provence.
+Peter Mayle’s (1939 – 2018) classic piece of travel writing chronicles the year Mayle, British advertising creative, relocated with his wife to an undiscovered fairy-tale parcel of the world: Provence.
 The place glistens with thyme and lavender.
 Scrub oaks climb hillsides, and tout le monde communes for the holiest event: the afternoon meal.

 By 12:30 the little stone-walled restaurant was full.
-There were some serious stomachs to be seen – entire families with embonpoint that comes from spending two or three diligent hours every day at the table. […] The final “bon appetit” died away and a companionabe nearsilence descended on the restaurant as the food received its due attention.
+There were some serious stomachs to be seen – entire families with embonpoint that comes from spending two or three diligent hours every day at the table. […] The final “bon appetit” died away and a companionable near-silence descended on the restaurant as the food received its due attention.

-Day by day Mayle’s cold, stiff British exterior is buffed and smoothed by the kindness and warmth of the locals.
+Day by day Mayle’s cold, stiff British exterior is buffed and smoothed by the kindness eccentricities of the Provencal locals.

 For three years in a row, winters had been noticeably harder than anyone could remember – cold enough, in fact, to kill our ancient olive trees.
 It was to use the phrase that comes from Provence whenever the sun goes in, pas normal.
 But why?
 Monsieur Menicucci gave me a token two seconds to ponder this phenomenon before warming to this thesis, tapping me with a finger from time to time to make sure I was paying attention.

 Mayle’s aesthete is revealed.
+As is his relaxed inner-self.
 He accepts that a day spent on home repairs, in the market with colorful characters or around the dinner table is a day well-lived.
-To live as such, consumed by life’s bare but rich necessities, not it’s trimmings, is this book.
+To live as such, consumed by life’s bare but rich necessities, not its trimmings, is this book.

-I remember reading A Year in Provence when it first came out.
+I remember reading A Year in Provence when it first came out in 1989.
 This far away beautiful place, undisturbed but for the French.
 Now it is not the place that is unreachable, but the time.
 I imagine, perhaps due to Mayle, the Provence countryside must be frantic.
 Quite changed.